 avoids visitors being overwhelmed with the same ad over and over again

 can be used without personal data, if you use a GDPR Compliant Ad Server

-How to set up a Frequency Cap in AdGlare
+How to set up a Frequency Cap in

 campaign exposure.
-See the screenshot here below.
+See the screenshot below.

-It may be worth mentioning that AdGlare does not use PII or other personal identifiers for this to work.
+AdGlare does not use PII or other personal identifiers for this to work.

 Impressions of all creatives and all visitors are counted toward the campaign's frequency cap settings.

 You've set a campaign cap of 10,000 impressions per hour on a campaign with creatives A and B.